Best Photo Spots in Las Vegas, Nevada

 “Sin City”; known for its gambling, bright lights, and “what happens in Vegas, stays in Vegas” attitude.
 But there’s more to Las Vegas than “The Strip.”
-From rainbow painted rocks on the side of the highway to The Valley of Fire, I’m going to tell you the top spots to make your trip to Vegas Instagram friendly.
+From rainbow painted rocks on the side of the highway to The Valley of Fire, I’m going to tell you the Best Spots to make your trip to Las Vegas Instagram friendly.

 Welcome to Las Vegas Sign